Undergraduate Policies and Procedures

-2. All units for which a student registers, including physical education, athletics, music, theatre arts, laboratory assistantship, teaching assistantship, Independent Study, and units that are added during the Drop/Add period, are included in the total unit count.
+2. All units for which a student registers, including physical education, athletics, music, theatre arts, laboratory assistantship, teaching assistantship, Independent Study, and units which are added during the Drop/Add period, are included in the total unit count.

 3. A student whose academic advisor does not approve an overload may petition the Academic Standards Committee.
 Petition forms are available at the Registrar's Office.

 Independent Study is individual study or research under the direction of an instructor.
 Independent Study is open only to matriculated students and is generally available only for upper-division work.
 Independent Study may be taken under either optional or required circumstances.
-Independent Study may not be used to repeat a course.
+Independent study may not be used to repeat a course.